jinkook0126/remix-blog/README.md

 ---

-Made with ❤️ using Remix & Supabase
+Made with ❤️ using Remix & Prisma